-2 Adding Pin Constraints and Creating a New Version
+2 Adding Pin Constraints

-- 1. Add pin constraints before implementing your project. - 2.
+- 1. Add pin constraints after implementing your project once (see the next Section). - 2.
 With your project open, create a new source file.
 For the type of source file, choose Implementation Constraints File.
 Once you've created the new file, highlight it in the Sources in Project window and double-click Assign Package Pins in the Processes for Current Source window. - 3.
 The Xilinx PACE tool will run. - 4.
-Within the Design Object List I/O Pins window, you will see the names of all your project's port signals listed.
+Within the $Design\ Object\ List\ -I/O\ Pins$ window, you will see the names of all your project's port signals listed.
 To constrain these I/O signals to specific FPGA pins, you will enter values for the Location field.
 The values to be used for the problems will be given to you separately.